terhechte/SourceKittenDaemon/Readme.md

 This project, currently, also contains a lot of binaries (frameworks) and verbatim copied code from github.com/tomlokhorst/Xcode.swift.
 This is temporary.

+# Docs

+There's sparse documentation regarding the communication with Emacs in the Protocol.org file in the root dir

 # Components
 - A WebServer (Taylor.Swift) that communicates with Emacs
 - A Commandline Parser to start the server